szgaljic/f6/content/docs/foundations/capability.md

 | Customer Verification         | Document Upload and Validation         | Allow customers to upload identification documents for verification.                 |
 | Customer Verification         | Ongoing Verification                   | Re-verify customer identities periodically to ensure continued compliance.           |

-Notice how much detail emerges from just two statements.
+Notice how much detail emerges from just two statements!
 For example, stakeholders didn’t explicitly ask for a **Compliance Dashboard**, but it’s an essential feature to help compliance officers manage and track regulatory requirements effectively.
 Similarly, **Transaction Blocking** wasn’t mentioned outright, but it’s a critical part of fraud prevention that aligns with the goal of protecting customers and the business.

 The product team has filled in the gaps, revealing needs that might not have been obvious initially.
 It also underscores how business needs cascade and expand with each conversation.